Senior Lecturer and Course Leader for Foundation Degree in Early Years (Flexible and Distributed Learning)

 tel: 01905 855398

-Samantha Sutton-Tsang is a Senior Lecturer for the Department for Children and Families within the School of Education with responsibility of Technology Enhanced Learning (TEL Lead).
+Samantha Sutton-Tsang is a Senior Lecturer for the Department for Children and Families within the School of Education, Course Leader for the Foundation Degree in Early Years (Flexible and Distributed Learning), with responsibility of Technology Enhanced Learning (TEL Lead).

 Before joining the Department for Children and Families at the University of Worcester, Samantha taught in an FE college to teach Early Years and Health and Social Care programmes.
 Whilst at the college, Samantha was also course leader and delivered the Foundation Degree in Early Years, to enable students on Early Years pathways to progress onto Higher Education within the FE college.

 Samantha is a qualified teacher having previously taught in primary schools, working with children in the Foundation Stage, key stage 1 and key stage 2.
 In addition to primary education, she has worked in a range of early years settings during her training and undergraduate studies at the University of Worcester.